 - compliance with a legal obligation;

 • the purposes of the legitimate interests of the employer or a third party.

 If you were to object to processing based on legitimate interests, your employer cannot process the data unless it shows that its legitimate interests are sufficiently compelling to override your interests or rights, or that the purpose of processing is to establish or defend legal claims.

-4. Information for employees and job applicants – Under the GDPR, employers will be required to provide more detailed information than under the Data Protection Act 1998 to employees and job applicants about the processing of their personal data.
+- Information for employees and job applicants – Under the GDPR, employers are required to provide more detailed information than under the Data Protection Act 1998 to employees and job applicants about the processing of their personal data.
 Under GDPR, information that employers must provide includes:

 • the data protection officer’s (DPO) contact details (if the organisation has a DPO);